KevinFocke/SudokuSolver/README.md

 Ver 3:
 - Add test cases
+- Track bugs outside of the code (github? elsewhere?)
 - Increase the portability of the code
 - Refactor code to make more extendible.